(323) 605-7769

 Where Should I Include Foam Rolling In My Workout Routine?

-Foam rolling should be included as the first component in the warm-up phase of your workout prior to any breathing or movement drills.
-You can also add foam rolling as a part of the cool down phase post workout.
+Foam rolling should be included as the first component of your warm-up phase before any breathing or movement drills.
+You can also add foam rolling to the cool-down phase after your workout.

 Trigger Points / Tender Spots

-It’s recommended you spend additional time on surface areas that are very tender.
-For particularly tight trigger points use a lacrosse ball or equivalent to release these specific areas.
+It’s recommended that you spend extra time on very tender areas.
+For particularly tight trigger points, use a lacrosse ball or a similar tool to release them.

 Foam Roller Exercises For Upper Back & Shoulders | Body360 Fit